cloudposse/docs/content/docs/community/automated-testing.md

 ```
 Running these checks locally incorporates all the required changes that otherwise would block your PR.

-- Second set runs terraform integration tests based on the [`terratest`](https://github.com/gruntwork-io/terratest) library for infrastructure testing that do more in-depth integration tests of module functionality.
+- The second set of checks consists of Terraform integration tests that validate the functionality and integration of the module.
+These tests are performed using the [`terratest`](https://github.com/gruntwork-io/terratest) library, specifically designed for infrastructure testing, and do more in-depth integration tests of module functionality.
-These are run on request, and only by authorized contributors.
+Unlike the first set of checks, these integration tests are executed only on request, and only by authorized contributors.
 We use ChatOps to trigger this workflow.

 ## Philosophy of Terraform Integration Testing